Amid Minnesota Fraud Scandal, Legitimate Autism Centers Face Closure

 Meanwhile, with a payroll of $250,000 every two weeks, Larson has been forced to ask many of her employees to take unpaid leave.

 After nearly two months of unpaid claims, her center was partially paid on Jan.
 29, bringing the owed amount down to about $300,000, Larson said.
-She said there’s been little to no word from state or health officials on why her claims were flagged in the first place.
+She said there has been little to no word from state or health officials as to why her claims were flagged in the first place.

-Larson doesn’t expect to get another payment for two weeks, putting her in a several-hundred-thousand-dollar deficit she doesn’t think will ever rebalance.
+Larson said she doesn’t expect to get another payment for two weeks, putting her in a deficit of hundreds of thousands of dollars that she doesn’t think will ever be rebalanced.

-She’s spent so much of her own money to keep the center’s lights on, Larson said, that she’s been forced to cut back on other bills to make ends meet.
-Fortunately, Larson said her landlords have been understanding of the situation.
+She said she has spent so much of her own money to keep the center’s lights on that she has been forced to cut back on other bills to make ends meet.
+Larson said that, fortunately, her landlords have been understanding of the situation.

 The Holland Center in Minnetonka, Minn., on Feb.
 11, 2026.
 Larson told a House subcommittee hearing on Jan.
 21 that her center and numerous others in Minnesota are facing collapse after becoming collateral damage from the massive fraud scandal.
 (Adam Hester for The Epoch Times)